xebiarohan/spring-security/1_notes.md

     - Authentication provider also takes help of 2 other component like User details manager and Password Encoder
     - User details manager is used to load the user details based on the username entered by the user.
     - Then the Authentication provider sends the loaded user details and the password entered by the user to the password encoder to compare the passwords.
-    - When the password matches the Authentication provider sends the Authentication object back to the Authentication manager with isAuthenticated as true.
+    - When the password matches, the Authentication provider sends the Authentication object back to the Authentication manager with isAuthenticated as true.

     - Authentication manager sends the same object to the Spring security filters
     - Filters then store the Authentication result in a component named Security Context irrespective of the result
     - Result is stored in a key value pair with Session id (for a given browser session) as key and the Authentication object as value.
     - So that if the authentication is successful then from second request the whole authentication flow should not get executed.
-    - Then the filters sends the response back to the client
+    - Then the filters sends the request furtherr to the servlet to handle the request

 9. AuthorizationFilter and DefaultLoginPageGeneratingFilter